phaelmoita/terraform-aws-schedule-datapipeline/README.md

 #Terraform AWS Schedule DataPipeline

-With this simple module, datapipelines can be schedule across cloudhwatch using cron.
+With this simple module, datapipelines can be scheduled on cloudwatch using cron.

 ```
 module "lambda_call_datapipeline_example" {